Provider Enrollment and Credentialing FAQs

 -

-19. Do Attending, Rendering, Ordering, Prescribing, and Referring Providers have to enroll in NCTracks?
+19. Do Attending, Rendering, Ordering, Prescribing, and Referring Providers need to enroll in NCTracks?

 Yes.
 See the FAQs on Enrollment of Attending, Rendering, Ordering, Prescribing, and Referring Providers for more information.